Shubh556/Multi-Vendor-System/README.md

 - **Secure Login & Signup** : Customers can securely sign up and log in to the platform.
 - **Profile Management** : Customers can edit their profile, including phone number, email, address, and profile picture, through a dedicated dashboard.
 - **Food Ordering** : Browse food items listed by vendors and add them to the cart.
-- **Marketplace** : Customers can order food through marketplace where all athe resturents are listed
+- **Marketplace** : Customers can order food through marketplace where all the resturents are listed
 - **Cart Management** : Easily manage the cart by adding or removing items.
 - **Checkout** : Secure checkout process for placing orders.
 - **Order Confirmation Email** : Customers receive an email listing the food items ordered once an order is placed.